wenbakefield/cs4550-hw07/README.md

 Profile pictures must be below 750 KB in size or the server will return a 413 Request Entity Too Large error.

-All fields are required when registering a new user.
+All fields are required when registering a new user, otherwise the server will return an Internal Server Error.

 ## Attributions